Electric car jargon explained: from AC to ZEV

 BIK

 Benefit in kind (BIK) is an income tax on company employees who receive fringe benefits or perks in addition to their salary.
-As a company car is a benefit, drivers have to pay a BIK contribution, which is based on the car’s CO2 emissions and P11D value.
+As a company car is considered a benefit, drivers have to pay a BIK contribution, which is based on the car’s CO2 emissions and P11D value.

 CCS